 The Monster Energy Yamaha MotoGP Team has travelled to America for the third Grand Prix on the 2019 MotoGP calendar.
 Though known as a tricky track, Valentino Rossi and Maverick Viñales are both looking forward to getting the action started at the Circuit of The Americas (COTA), where they will be striving for top results.
 The Monster Energy Yamaha MotoGP Team have made their way to Austin, Texas in the United States of America for the final fly-away race before the European leg.
 After the highs and lows at the Termas de Río Hondo circuit, both Valentino Rossi and Maverick Viñales are fully motivated to battle at the front at the Circuit of The Americas (COTA).

+Nine-time world champion Rossi arrives in Texas in high spirits after securing a hard-fought second place exactly 23 years after his debut in the 125cc MotoGP class.
+He currently holds third place in the standings and would love nothing more than to climb up the order after this weekend‘s race.
 Though the Italian doesn’t list COTA as one of his favourite tracks, he has scored two podiums there since its addition to the MotoGP calendar in 2013.
 A hard fought third place in 2015 and a very positive second place in 2017, leaving him wanting for more celebrations on the American rostrum this weekend.

 Viñales counts himself lucky to have escaped injury after an unfortunate crash in Argentina.
 Due to the incident he has dropped to 11th place in the rankings, but he arrives in the USA determined to put the experience behind him and get back on the podium at COTA, which he has visited frequently.
 In the very first year of riding at the circuit, in 2013, the Spaniard secured second place there in the Moto3 class.
 The year after he topped the result with a victory in the Moto2.
 His best result in the MotoGP class was achieved last year, when he took second place.